 A child or young person may be targeted for representing a group.
 Attacking the individual sends a message to that group.
-Incidents can include, but are not exclusive to:
+Incidents can include:

-- Verbal abuse name calling, racist jokes, offensive mockery / mimicry - Physical aggression or threats - Wearing offensive or provocative badges or other insignia - Bringing racist leaflets, comics or magazines into the school premises - Racist inciting of others - Racist graffiti or other written insults including against food, music, dress or customs - A refusal to associate with someone of other ethnic origin in work or play - Cyberbullying
+- Verbal abuse name calling, racist jokes, offensive mockery / mimicry - Physical aggression or threats - Wearing offensive or provocative badges or other insignia - Bringing racist leaflets, comics or magazines into the school or organisation's premises - Racist inciting of others - Racist graffiti or other written insults including against food, music, dress or customs - A refusal to associate with someone of other ethnic origin in work or play - Cyberbullying